A Thermodynamic Framework for Coherently Driven Systems

 \widetext

 0.4cm

 {S\arabic{equation}} {S\arabic{figure}}

 In this Supplemental Material, we provide additional information and calculations to the statements made in the Letter.
-In Sec.~I, we show how the power is obtained from the thermodynamic Hamiltonian.
-Section II illustrates the assumptions that result in the decomposition of heat given in Eq.~\eqref{eq:heatdecomp}.
+In Sec.~I, we {discuss the thermodynamic Hamiltonian and show how the power is obtained from it}.
+Section II illustrates the assumptions that result in the decomposition of heat given in Eq.~(11).
 In Sec.~III, we provide the power and the heat current of the cavity using input-output operators.
-Section IV provides proofs for the second law of thermodynamics in both the conventional and the new framework.
+Section IV provides proofs for the second law of thermodynamics in both the conventional and the new framework {and Sec.~V provides generalizations to additional dissipation channels and multiple temperatures.
+Finally, Sec.~VI provides an alternative derivation of our framework, where entropy production is understood as a loss of information.}